 “Micro-moments” have become the new battleground for brands.
 Thanks to mobile, micro-moments can happen anytime, anywhere.
 In those moments, consumers expect brands to address their needs with real-time relevance.
 Brands must respond with personalized contact and interaction experiences.

-According to the Kleiner Perkins 2013 Internet Trends Report, we check our phones 150 times a day (some say even more).
-More recent data from Comscore and Flurry Analytics says that we spend almost three hours per day on our phones.
-Mobile sessions average a mere 1 minute 10 seconds long, dozens and dozens of times per day.
+Interestingly, mobile sessions are shorter thnd desktop, averaging a mere 1 minute 10 seconds long.
 82% of us use our smartphones to check purchases we’re about to make in a store (Google/Ipsos, March 2015) and 91% of users turn to their phones for ideas in the middle of a task.

-According to Google, these are I-want-to-know, I-want-to-go, I-want-to-buy, and I-want-to-do moments.
-These are loaded with intent, context, and immediacy, and constitute a huge opportunity for the marketer that knows how to seize them.
+According to Google, these are I-want-to-know, I-want-to-go, I-want-to-buy, and I-want-to-do moments loaded with intent, context, and immediacy, and they constitute a huge opportunity for the marketer that knows how to seize them.
 That's where the statistic I quoted above-- that 70% of searches on mobile lead to action within one hour-- comes from.

 The consumer decision journey has been broken into hundreds of tiny decision-making moments at every stage of the purchase “funnel”—from inspiring vacation plans to buying a new blender to learning how to install that new shelf.
 Think about your own behavior and you’ll see that’s true.
-Foot traffic to retail stores has declined, but consumers spend more when they do visit because they’ve done their research and made decisions before ever setting foot in a store.
-This is particularly true with car purchases.
-Before, a buyer visited many—even dozens—of showrooms before buying a car.
-Now consumers spend a lot of time doing online research and then visit three or four dealerships tops.
+Foot traffic to retail stores has declined, yet consumers spend more when they do actually visit because they’ve done their research and made decisions before ever setting foot in a store.
+This is particularly the case with car purchases.
+Before, a buyer visited many-- even dozens-- of showrooms before buying a car.
+Now consumers spend a lot of time doing online research and then visit at most three or four dealerships.
 The same thing is happening on websites using a desktop or laptop.
 Consumers typically spend less time per visit but convert to a sale more often.
-In many ways, micro-moments have become the footsteps that lead people to your store or desktop ecommerce site.
+In many ways, micro-moments have become the runway lights that lead people to your store or ecommerce site.

-According to Google, there are three essential strategies that can help you win micro-moments:
+According to Google, there are three essential strategies that can help you win micro-moments.
+You need to:

 • Be There.
 Anticipate the micro-moments for your users, then make it a point to be there to help when those moments do occur.